 I used to work in the fields of Computer Vision and Image processing.
 Since 2002, I shifted my research interest to simulation and analysis of electro- and magneto-encephalography signals, with applications to Brain Computer Interfaces or more clinical applications such as epilepsy.
 I am also interested in developing joint models for studying the relations between various imaging functional modalities of the brain such as EEG, MEG, dMRI, fMRI or optical imaging.

 More generally, i am interested in developing and implementing mathematical or algorithmic approaches for signal or image processing and analysis (recently applied to the fields of MEG, EEG and MRI).

-I am also teaching a master course about applications of 3D Computer Vision at University of Nice-Sophia Antipolis and another master course entitled Functional brain imagery and Brain Computer Interfaces both at Master MVA at ENS Cachan (with B. Thirion) and at University of Nice-Sophia Antipolis (with Maureen Clerc).
+I am also teaching a master course about applications of 3D Computer Vision at University of Nice-Sophia Antipolis and another master course entitled Functional brain imagery and Brain Computer Interfaces both at Master MVA at ENS Cachan (with B. Thirion).

 Finally, I’m involved into several software developments:

 - Kostiantyn Maksymenko

 - Ivana Kojcic